CptFabulouso/react-native-theme-provider/README.md

 ## Passing and accessing default styles

 You can create and access some basic styles like `{ flex: 1 }`, so you don't have to recreate them everywhere over and over again.
-These styles will be passed to you by the `const styles = useStyle()` function and will be under `styles.bs` key.
+These styles will be passed to you by the `const styles = useStyle()` function and will be (by default) under `styles.bs` key.
 The `bs` key is reserved and you can't overwrite it in your style creator, meaning you can't have there some `bs: { flex: 1}`.
+You can change the `bs` key to whatever you like with `baseStylesKey` prop.
 This applies only if you pass the `baseStylesCreator` to the `initThemeProvider` or `ThemeProvider`, it's not required.
 The `bs` object is singleton and is the same in all `styles` objects from `useStyle`.